pombase/website/src/docs/documentation/advanced-search.md

 **Conditions:** The "Constrain condition" option restricts the results to include only genes that have phenotype annotations including the specified condition.
-The search uses the same condition descriptors as Canto and the PomBase web pages.
+The search uses the same condition descriptors as Canto and the ${database_name} web pages.
 Start typing, then choose from the autocomplete options.

 Note that the results will include any gene that has phenotype